Joshua-Donovan/Azure-Policy-Examples/Microsoft.Network/virtualnetworks/virtualNetworkPeerings/README.md

 ```
 This statement is setting our scope for what Policy is checking, using the `"field": "type"` statement is a great way to keep Azure Policy from wasting time checking resources that are not in our intended scope.
 This statement is simple and returns true or false if the Azure Resouce type equals the specified string.

 Moving on to our `count` statements we can breathe a bit knowing that the `"Microsoft.Network/virtualNetworks/virtualNetworkPeerings"` child resource can only contain **one** virtualNetworkPeering and therefore we do not need to have nested loops.
-We still need to check for both the source id and the remote id, so we will use another `"anyOf": []` statement here.
+We still need to check for both the source id and the remote id, so we will use another `"anyOf": []` condition here.

 ```json
 "anyOf": [